Columbia spotted frog: Breeding times

 The Columbia spotted frog's breeding schedule depends heavily on geographical location and elevation.
 In British Columbia, the frog will breed during February at sea level.
 In areas around Utah, the frog will breed around mid-March at an elevation of about 1395 m.
 At areas of Wyoming, the frog will reproduce from May through June at elevations around 2377 m.
 The female will breed yearly at lower elevations and about every two to three years at higher elevations.

 Diet

 This frog is opportunistic at best.
 It will eat a variety of insects, including grasshoppers, ants, wasps, beetles, and moths.
 These insects comprise more than 50% of the frog's diet.
 This frog will also eat seemingly unusual animals, such as crustaceans, mollusks, arthropods, and arachnids.

 In addition to being an insectivore, the Columbia spotted frog will eat algae, organic debris, a variety of plants, and other smaller, water-dwelling organisms.

+Predation

+Adults and tadpoles are commonly eaten by garter snakes.
+Tadpoles and metamorphosing young may be preyed on by common carp, cutthroat trout, rainbow trout, brook trout, diving beetles, water bugs, and tiger salamanders.
+Adults may be prey for herons, coyotes, common ravens, Brewer’s blackbirds, American kestrels, sandhill cranes, North American river otters, belted kingfishers, weasels, Clark’s nutcrackers, American badgers, and robins.